 Which areas are affected by vortex damage?

 Manchester Airport is not liable for vortex damage.
 Liability lies with the operator of the aircraft concerned - this is governed by Section 76 (2) of the 1982 Civil Aviation Act.
 In recognition of the fact that aircraft identification is not always possible, Manchester Airport has introduced a Vortex Repair Scheme as part of our commitment to the local community.

 Please provide the following information when contacting our Community Relations team using the number found at the bottom of this page:

 We will then appoint a specialist contractor to inspect and report on your roof.
-They will usually visit within 24 hours.
-If you have a valid claim, immediate arrangements will be made for repairs to your roof.
-If your property falls within the protected area, you may also be eligible for a new roof covering at a later date, using tile pinning and clipping that will make your roof resistant to future vortex strikes.
+They will usually visit within 72 hours.
+If you have a valid claim, arrangements will be made for repairs to your roof.
+If your property falls within the area identified as most at risk; a new roof covering, with a greater resistance to aircraft vortices, may be offered to prevent future issues.

-Our appointed agent will assess any damage.
+We will consider any damage reported.
 Should damage be confirmed, we will undertake repairs, however this will not make your property eligible for re-roofing.

 If there are any questions or particular concerns that are not addressed on this page please e-mail the Community Relations Team or call using the information listed above.

 If you have any suggestions about how to improve this page please let us know.